A feather in your cap: Traditions involving feathers in headdress

 Examples of the use of feathers related to hunting can be found in the cultures of highland peoples in Scotland and Wales where it is still customary for the hunter who kills the first woodcock to pluck out a feather and stick it in his cap.

 Other examples of feathers in caps which appear to be related to hunters and warriors can be found in mythological stories of historical figures such as the Austrian bailiff of Altdorf, Albrecht Gessler an aggressor who made Swiss national hero William Tell shoot an apple from the head of his son.
 Indeed, the Tyrolean hat of today, worn in the Austrian Alps has a cord wrapped around the base of the crown and a feather or brush on the side as trim.

+Another theory for the modern term's origin ties into the expansion of the American frontier.
+At the time, the toughest man in each settlement would be referred to as the "town bully" (with noted examples including Ken McElroy and Jack Armstrong, the one-time wrestling opponent of Abraham Lincoln).
+Supposedly, town bullies would delineate themselves by wearing a red feather in their hat, acting as an invitation for challengers.